Reeti4cyber/Red-vs-Blue-Team-Project/README.md

  - - #### Alarm

          - Set an  alert in case any unauthorized machine/IP tries to access this directory.
-         - Set an threshhold to 1 for this alert.
+         - Set a threshold to 1 for this alert.

 - - #### System Hardening